October 16, 2003: Six months after opening the iTunes Music Store for Mac owners, Apple expands the service to cover Windows PCs as well.

 A tough call for Steve Jobs

 Like opening iOS to developers five years later, Jobs’ decision to port iTunes to Windows did not come overnight.
 In some ways, it’s easy to see what fueled his trepidation.
 During the bad old days of the 1990s, Apple gradually let its unique selling points get diluted.
-Meanwhile, Windows went from strength to strength.
+Meanwhile, Windows piled on features, polished its rough edges and dominated the personal computing market.

-Now Apple had, in iTunes and the iPod, a combination of software and hardware that would coax new users into the Apple ecosystem.
-Allowing either to work with Windows seemed like giving up an advantage.
+Now Apple had, in iTunes and the iPod, a combination of software and hardware that could coax new users into the Apple ecosystem.
+Allowing either product to work with Windows seemed like giving up an advantage.

 Jobs correctly pointed out that both iTunes and the iPod helped drive Mac sales.
 His lieutenants at the time — Phil Schiller, Jon Rubinstein, Jeff Robbin and Tony Fadell — observed that, while this was true, Apple was no longer just about Macs.
 At one point, Jobs said letting iTunes and the iPod run on PC would happen “over my dead body.”